Frequently asked questions

 However, I do make a lot of effort to keep the two reasonably separate.
 Obviously I can't have full separation - if I'm going to Buxton or Brighton Fringe as a performer, the shows I review will inevitably be ones that were running around the time I was performing.
 But I draw the line at self-promotion.
 I might draw on my own experiences to comment on the state of theatre in general, but self-promotion is a big no-no.

 No. Please don't ask me to do that.
 I do relax the rules a little on conflict on interest for previews, but under no circumstances will I review anything that I've had any involvement in myself.
-If I'm in the situation where I wouldn't be comfortable giving you a bad review (both productions I'm connected to and productions friends are doing), it's not appropriate for me to review you at all.
+If I wouldn't be comfortable giving you a bad review (both productions I'm connected to and productions friends are doing), it's not appropriate for me to review you at all.
 And it's DEFINITELY not appropriate for my to give you any kind of publicity if you've been leaning on me.
 At my discretion, I may find a way to publicise you which doesn't have conflict of interest issues, but I won't be able to help you if it comes across that you think I owe you publicity.

 What about a play you're not involved in.
 Will you review that?